vryzhuk/gradle-parent-ordering-issue/README.md

-# Breadth-wise configuration ordering (parent first) is not working when `evaluationDependsOn` is used
+# Parent first evaluation ordering is broken if `evaluationDependsOn` is used

 Repo reproduces an issue on Gradle 6.5.1.
 It has next structure: